DomSam1506/ecommerce-dashboard/README.md

 1. Download `ECOMMERCE PROJECT.pbix`
 2. Open with **Power BI Desktop**
-3. Use slicers, filters, and tabs to explore the dashboard pages:
+3. Use slicers, filters, and sliders to explore the dashboard pages:
-   - **Home Page with Recommendations**
    - **Sales Overview**
    - **Customer Insights**
    - **Product & Supplier**
    - **Profitability Analysis**
+4. View `EcommerceProject.sql` to see the queries that generated the visualizations (OPTIONAL)

 ---
 ---